Healthcare CISOs Sound Off on Vendor Risk Management

 I have been hosting The CyberPHIx healthcare cybersecurity podcast for over three years now.
 During that time, I have had the honor and privilege to speak with some of the healthcare industry’s most innovative thought leaders and experts in cybersecurity, privacy, compliance, and risk.

 We have produced 68 podcast episodes and counting thus far.
-For those who don’t quite have the time to binge-listen through the entire catalog, we have compiled some highlights from our guests on a on the topic of vendor security risk management.
+For those who don’t quite have the time to binge-listen through the entire catalog, we have compiled some highlights from our guests on the topic of vendor security risk management.

 Dan Bowden, VP & CISO, Sentara Healthcare